 Called the world's greatest investor, Soros watches his investments from afar in the mid 1990s, preferring to devote his time to his aid programs.
-Soros at first wanted to be a philosopher, but then turned to investing - and became a superstar!

 Soros likes to say that he finds it easier to make money than to spend it.